Porcellionides pruinosus: Porcellionides pruinosus as a pet

 Since it is easy to keep, the species is bred as a food source for pets or as a pet itself.
-There are now numerous color forms such as "Orange", "Powder Orange", "White Out", "Oreo Crumble", "Red Koi" and "Powder Blue", although this is the nominate form.
+There are now numerous color forms such as "Orange", "Powder Orange", "White Out", "Oreo Crumble", "Red Koi", "Powder Blue", and "orange cream" although this is the nominated form.
 Some cultivated forms are traded for high prices by breeders.

+These detrivorous isopods are relatively fast breeders and low maintenance and they prefer humid environments.
+They live for eleven to fourteen months in the wild, but can live two or three years in captivity.